giganticode/adverb/README.md

 ## Features

-### Local renaming of code symbol names without without effective code changes
+### Local renaming of code symbol names without effective code changes

 For each source code file, it can be decided individually whether all symbol names should be "renamed" automatically using a renaming technique, or only individual manually selected symbols.